ifiok1equere/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: contain command that when executed prints all the groups belonging to the current user
 3-new_owner: contains command that when executed changes ownership of the file hello to the user betty
 4-empty: contain command that when executed creates an empty file hello
+5-execute: contain command that when executed adds execute permission to the owner of the file hello